FirstPotato/Urban-built-up-areas/README.md

 ### Introduction to point of Interest (POI) data used in this study

-- Data Description: POI Data of Gaode Map in Xiamen City, Fujian Province, China.
+- Data Description: POI Data of Gaode Map in Xiamen City, Fujian Province, China

-- Time Range: 2019-04-25 to 2019-05-06.
+- Time Range: 2019-04-25 to 2019-05-06

-- Data Volume: 342487.
+- Data Volume: 342487

-- Data Format: csv.
+- Data Format: csv

-- Author: Research group of Lina Tang, Institute of Urban Environment, Chinese Academy of Sciences.
+- Author: Research group of Lina Tang, Institute of Urban Environment, Chinese Academy of Sciences

 - Data field description: